James O'Brien (filmmaker): Venice Bound

 O'Brien's debut feature Venice Bound follows the lives of three off-beat twenty-somethings who meet by chance on Venice Beach and agree to pull a robbery.
 The film debuted at the Orpheum Theatre in downtown Los Angeles before making its international premiere at Cannes.

-Variety called O'Brien a "talent in the raw" but said the film is "too narratively chaotic and technically hamstrung to connect commercially".
+Variety called O'Brien a "talent in the raw," and while the film is "too narratively chaotic and technically hamstrung to connect commercially" it also "keeps one glued to the screen."

-Venice Bound was released theatrically in 1996–97, playing an extended run at the Aero Theatre in Santa Monica, as well as the Laemmle Sunset 5 (now Sundance Sunset Cinemas).
+Venice Bound was released theatrically in 1996–97, playing an extended run at the Aero Theatre in Santa Monica, and the Laemmle Sunset 5 (now Sundance Sunset Cinemas).
 It also played on the east coast at the Cable Car Cinema in Providence, Rhode Island.

 Wish You Were Here & Hyperfutura

-Wish You Were Here stars Louie Sabatasso, Gary Douglas Kohn and Arroyn Ambrose in a road adventure film about on the effects of addiction and the bond of family and friends.
+Wish You Were Here stars Louie Sabatasso, Gary Douglas Kohn and Arroyn Ambrose in a road adventure film about the effects of addiction and the bond of family and friends.